George Rhoads

-George Rhoads (January 27, 1926 – July 9, 2021) was a contemporary American painter, sculptor, and origami master.
+George Rhoads (January 27, 1926 – July 9, 2021) was a contemporary American painter, sculptor and origami master.
 He was best known for his whimsical audiokinetic sculptures in airports, science museums, shopping malls, children's hospitals, and other public places throughout the world.

 Early life

-George Rhoads was born in Evanston, Illinois, the oldest of four children.
+Rhoads was born in Evanston, Illinois, the oldest of four children.
 His father, Paul S. Rhoads, was a physician and professor of internal medicine at Northwestern University.
 His mother, Hester Chapin Rhoads, was trained as an interior decorator.

 Rhoads attended the University of Chicago with the goal of studying physics and mathematics.
-After earning enough credits to complete his associate degree, Rhoads began taking design and drawing classes at Chicago's Art Institute.
-Two years later he left Chicago and moved to New York City to become a painter.
+After earning enough credits to complete his associate degree, he began taking design and drawing classes at the Art Institute in Chicago.
+Two years, later he left Chicago and moved to New York City to become a painter.
 His work focused on portraits and impressionistic cityscapes, but he was not critically or financially successful.

 In 1952, Rhoads moved to Paris to continue painting.
-It was there that he met American origami expert Gershon Legman who introduced him to the art of origami and the work of Akira Yoshizawa.
+It was there that he met the American origami expert Gershon Legman who introduced him to the art of origami and the work of Akira Yoshizawa.
 This meeting sparked Rhoads' interest and he began practicing origami and inventing new folds.
-His most notable contribution to the field became known as the Blintzed Bird Base, now a standard origami fold used for creating an animal with four legs, two ears, and a tail from a single sheet of paper.
+His most notable contribution to the field became known as the Blintzed Bird Base, now a standard origami fold used for creating an animal with four legs, two ears and a tail from a single sheet of paper.